 Success!
 You have successfully subscribed to receive updates for The Clotting Conference!

 8:30AM Registration for Day One

-Coagulation is a very complex process which, under normal, circumstances results in the blood clotting.
-How does this actually happen and why is it so important?
+Coagulation is a very complex process that under normal circumstances results in the blood clotting.
+But, how does this happen and why is it so important?
 This opening interactive session will help you to understand the series of events that are fundamental to the body’s ability to clot.
+It includes:

 Recognising a Clot – Nursing Signs and Symptoms

-Blood clots are a serious, potentially life-threatening clinical condition that must be immediately recognised and assessed if patient outcomes are to be satisfactory.
-Although there is a widespread awareness of the risk that blood clots may develop, this may not translate to being familiar with their exact signs and symptoms.
-This session will go back to basics to help you understand how to perform a detailed assessment for DVT and PE so that you can immediately recognise if should they develop.
-Includes:
+A blood clot is a serious, potentially life-threatening clinical condition that must be immediately recognised and assessed if patient outcomes are to be satisfactory.
+Although there is a widespread awareness of the risk that blood clots may develop, this may not actually translate to being familiar with their exact signs and symptoms.
+This session will go back to basics to help you understand how to perform a detailed assessment for DVT and PE so that you can recognise them when they develop.
+It includes:

 What physical signs may indicate a DVT or PE?

 Diagnosing deadly clots – ultrasounds, CTPA and VQ scans – what are we looking for and why?